crmlatte/tp/docs/UserGuide.md

 ### Deleting a student : `delete`

-Deletes the specified student from the student list.
+Deletes the specified student from the student list, identified by either their displayed index or student ID.

-Format: `delete INDEX`
+Format: `delete INDEX` or `delete STUDENT_ID`

-* Deletes the student at the specified `INDEX`, with a confirmation step to prevent accidental deletions.
+* Deletes the student at the specified `INDEX`, or with matching `STUDENT_ID`
 * The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* A confirmation step will be displayed to prevent accidental deletions.
-* After entering the command you will be prompted to confirm the deletion by typing:
+* You will be prompted to confirm the deletion by typing:
   * Y to confirm
   * N to cancel
   * Anything else prompts: `Invalid response.
 Please enter Y/N.`